 The ACT scores can be viewed in advance online on a extra payment of $8.
-This viewing is much before the mailing of the official ACT scores.
-It is better to print a copy of the viewed ACT score for future reference.
-The ACT scores are available online for a period of 60 to 90 dates once it is published online.
-This facility is available only to candidates who have appeared for the ACT test within the US.
-For candidates who appear for the test outside US the online ACT score facility is not available.
-The ACT score processing will take a longer time to be published if there are any discrepancies like
+This viewing can be done much before the score card is mailed.
+It is better to print a copy of the viewed score for future reference.
+A soft copy of your score card is available online for a period of 60 to 90 dates once it is published online.
+This facility is available only to candidates who have appeared for the test within the US.
+For candidates who appear for the test outside US the online score viewing facility is not available.
+The processing of the scores of candidates taking the test outside USA takes longer if there are any discrepancies like

 - Incomplete registrations